Skip to content

 KOReader & The HTTP Page Turner

 The most important piece of software for my jailbroken Kindle is KOReader.
 It essentially replaces the default reader app of your Kindle and brings in significantly more features and extensibility.
 But the most important feature that I was looking for is being able to turn pages remotely using a simple HTTP request.
 You just need to start the “HTTP Inspector” server in KOReader, and then use your phone (or custom hardware) to send a remote request.
+Both devices need to be on the same Wi-Fi network for this to work.

 Now, you can just manually hit the URL every time you want to turn to the next page.
 It looks something like this: